 Disclaimer: This post contains affiliate links.
 At no cost to you, I might earn a small commission if you make a purchase through the links in this article.

 Belize vs Costa Rica vacation is a popular question when it comes to planning your time out.
 Both countries are popular destinations in Central America, within a quick flight from the United States.
 While both destinations offer breathtaking landscapes and a plethora of activities, they cater to different types of travelers.

 If you want to relax on white-sand beaches, go diving or climb Mayan ruins, Belize is your place.
 And if are more into wildlife watching, hiking, and surfing, you should go to Costa Rica.
-In this article, we will look at whether you should choose Belize or Costa Rica for your next vacation and how to plan your trip.
+In this article, we will look at whether you should choose Belize or Costa Rica for your next vacation.

 Where is Belize?